 However, a few clues to the past remain, as the canals silted up, malaria decimated the population, and the power base shifted to Venice once and for all.
 Today the small island is the home to a handful of gardeners and fishers.

-Some of the most breathtaking Byzantine mosaics in the world, found in the lagoon’s oldest building.
+You see some of the most breathtaking Byzantine mosaics in the world you can find in the lagoon’s oldest building.
 This building is the Basilica of Santa Maria Assunta, founded in 639.

 The basilica has a decoration of mosaics, and a 13th-century mosaic shows the Virgin in a blue robe with gold fringing, cradling her radiant child in a moderate stance.

-The views from the simple 55m (180ft) Campanile (bell tower) range over the vast expanse of the lagoon.
+Look from the simple 55m (180ft) Campanile (bell tower).
+You will have a range over the vast expanse of the lagoon.
 On clear winter days, you can see the north of the Alps.
-One of the first objects in front of the basilica is the marble armchair.
+The marble armchair is one of the first objects in front of the basilica.
 By popular belief, this was the throne of Atilla, the king of the Huns.
-Historical sources claim it was for the island’s magistrates.
+However, historical sources claim it was for the island’s magistrates.

-Locanda Cipriani overlooks a garden, and you are allowed to explore the island after the daytrippers have left.
+Locanda Cipriani overlooks a garden, and you can explore the island after the daytrippers have left.
 You will find this restaurant at the end of the central canal.
-For more information go to their Locanda Cipriani >
+For more information, go to their Locanda Cipriani >

-Walk next to Murano's own Grand Canal towards the Faro (light-house) vaporetto landing place.
 It's a beautiful place to enjoy a cup of coffee.
-Take a ferry to Burano.
-Eat lunch at DA Romano Restaurant.
+Next, take a ferry to Burano.
+Finally, eat lunch at DA Romano Restaurant.

 There is plenty to explore as you see.
 Discover Venice on my site and get more information about this beautiful city.